apache/cordova-js/README.md

     ./configure
     jake

-and then load the upacked extension in chrome in the pkg/chromium folder.
+and then load the unpacked extension in chrome in the pkg/chromium folder.
 Use the cordova.proto platform in ripple.

 # Adding a New Platform